alcionai/corso/website/blog/2023-4-10-incrementals-pt1.md

 ### Terminology

-*Full backups* are backups where all of the data being backed up is fetched from M365 with the Graph API.
+*Full backups* are backups where all of the data being backed up is fetched from Microsoft 365 with the Graph API.
 These backups may take a long time to complete (we’ve seen backups that run for 20+ hours) due to throttling imposed by Microsoft 365.
-For the purposes of this blog, *incremental backups* are backups where Corso fetches only a subset of items from M365.
+For the purposes of this blog, *incremental backups* are backups where Corso fetches only a subset of items from Microsoft 365.
 Ideally Corso would fetch only the items that change, though there may be reasons it needs to fetch more data.

-Whether Corso does a full backup or an incremental backup, the resulting Corso backup has a listing of all items stored in M365 (what we refer to as *indexing information*).
+Whether Corso does a full backup or an incremental backup, the resulting Corso backup has a listing of all items stored in Microsoft 365 (what we refer to as *indexing information*).
 This means there’s no “chaining” between backups and restoring an item from a backup requires only accessing information contained in or referenced directly by the backup passed in to the restore command.
 This makes